Need HR support for your global team? Get fractional, on-demand help from senior HR experts for any country without the full-time cost.

 While many employers practice employing remote workers as independent contractors, it's a bad practice.
 If an individual is giving their full and undivided attention to your company in Finland, treating them as an independent contractor is a likely breach of Finnish employment laws and of those in your country.

-Your company could be liable for fines on owed holiday pay, sick pay, social welfare payments, paternity benefit, maternity benefit, or other legal measures.
+Your company could be liable for fines on owed holiday pay, sick pay, social welfare payments, paternity benefits, maternity benefits, or other legal measures.
 That is because the individuals you are working with do not receive the benefit of local employment laws and protections that are often afforded to people working full-time hours.
-In Finland there are a number of penalties that are in place for missclassifying employees for contractors.
+In Finland, there are a number of penalties that are in place for misclassifying employees for contractors.

 When you hire employees in Finland, you have certain obligations as an employer.
 HR compliance is about ensuring your policies and procedures respect all applicable laws and regulations regarding employment and work practices.
 Complying with local employment law in Finland is fundamental for the correct running of your business - not only because these laws are in place to protect employees and guarantee their rights are safeguarded, but to minimise your risk of liabilities as an employer.
 Being compliant means respecting and following all local labour laws, sick leave and illness benefits, annual leave, minimum wage, tax credits, working hours regulations.